-two types described above disappears2 and the geometry of the self-collision is depicted in Fig. 6.
-The trajectory of the incoming particle can be determined by two initial parameters: the impact parameter ρ which gives the distance of the incoming trajectory from the vertex of the cone, and the magnitude of incoming velocity u > 0.
-We adopt the convention that the impact parameter ρ is positive if the particle circles the cone in the counterclockwise direction and it is negative if it circles the cone in the clockwise direction.
+To determine parameters of the self-collision, we start with a simpler case of a point particle, i.e., taking radius of the ball $R \rightarrow 0$.
+In this case, the distinction between the two types described above disappears2 and the geometry of the self-collision is depicted in Fig. 6.
+The trajectory of the incoming particle can be determined by two initial parameters: the impact parameter ρ , which gives the distance of the incoming trajectory from the vertex of the cone, and the magnitude of incoming velocity u > 0.
+We adopt the convention that the impact parameter ρ is positive if the particle circles the cone in the counterclockwise direction, and it is negative if it circles the cone in the clockwise direction.

-Of course, the parameters u and ρ do not determine the incoming trajectory uniquely since they do not specify its angular location around the axis and its temporal location-we would need additional two parameters for that.3 However, the conical space has the rotational symmetry and it is static, so the exact angular and temporal location is irrelevant for the character of solutions.
-Therefore we can ignore the additional initial parameters when we investigate the geometry of the self-collision.
+Of course, the parameters u and ρ do not determine the incoming trajectory uniquely since they do not specify its angular location around the axis and its temporal location-we would need two additional parameters for that.3 However, the conical space has the rotational symmetry and is static, so the exact angular and temporal location are irrelevant for the character of solutions.
+Therefore, we can ignore the additional initial parameters when we investigate the geometry of the self-collision.

-The self-collision can be parametrized by its radial distance r > 0 from the axis and by the oriented scattering angle $\omega \in \left(-\frac{\pi}{2}, \frac{\pi}{2}\right)$ between the outgoing trajectory and the radial direction, see Fig. 6a.
+The self-collision can be parametrized by its radial distance r > 0 from the axis and by the oriented scattering angle $\omega \in (-\frac{\pi}{2}, \frac{\pi}{2})$ between the outgoing trajectory and the radial direction; see Fig. 6(a).

 Thanks to the symmetry of the self-collision with respect to the radial direction, the angle ω also determines the direction of incoming trajectory.
 For the same reason, the outgoing particle also has velocity u and impact parameter ρ .
-The angle between the inner trajectory and the radial direction is determined by the conical geometry and it is equal to $\frac{\pi}{2} - \frac{\gamma}{2}$, cf. Fig. 6b.
+The angle between the inner trajectory and the radial direction is determined by the conical geometry and it is equal to $\frac{\pi}{2} - \frac{\gamma}{2}$, cf. Fig. 6(b).
 The length s of the inner trajectory is then $s = 2r \sin \gamma/2$.